International rugby union team records: Most World Ranking points

 Below is a list of the Top 10 most accumulated ranking points and corresponding fewest ranking points, since the ranking tables were first published on the 13 October 2003:

 Longest tenure ranked at No. 1

 England were ranked as No. 1 when the rankings were introduced in late 2003.
 New Zealand hold the record for the longest run as the No. 1 World Ranked team, spending just less than three months short of 10 years uninterrupted atop the rankings.
-Ireland currently top the world rankings.
+South Africa currently top the world rankings.
 Not shown on the table, but the other nations to have been ranked No. 1, are Wales, spending two weeks in the top spot in 2019, before relinquishing the No. 1 spot to New Zealand, and France who held No. 1 for a week in 2022.
-Tenures are correct as of the last ranking update on 20 March 2023:
+Tenures are correct as of the last ranking update on 08 September 2025:

 Nations in bold indicate the tenure is ongoing.